A Guide to Chatbots for Ecommerce Store OwnersJune 10, 2019 - Holly Cardew

 Just because you have a loyalty program in place, doesn’t mean that customers will go out of their way to acquire points and redeem rewards.

-In fact, 54% of loyalty memberships are inactive, and 28% of consumers abandon them without taking advantage of their points.
+In fact, 54% of loyalty memberships are inactive and 28% of consumers abandon them without taking advantage of their points.

-The reasons why is because they have simply forgotten that they have signed up in the first place.
+A huge part of the reason why is because they have simply forgotten that they have signed up in the first place.